 There's an old Native American saying that goes: don't judge another man until you've walked a mile in his moccasins.
-When we've experienced what a person has, then we can better understand him.
+When we've experienced what a person has gone through, then we can better understand him.

 There was no way Job's friends could understand what he was going through, even if they had been ill or suffered in some other way in their life.
 Job's physical condition was only a small part of his problem.
 He knew, or assumed, as did the others, that trouble (Evils in the Hebrew) was brought on by sin.
 Therefore his having lost everything, even the respect of the townsfolk who he had helped in every way he could, meant there was some dreadful sin in his life.
 He knew he hadn't sinned, or better said, he knew he must have sinned, but didn't know what his sin could be.
 The friends were trying to figure out what Job's sin must have been to be punished so severely, while Job tried to defend himself, adding to his problems.

 They sat where he sat, which is more than anyone else was doing for Job.
 They were at least trying to be of comfort, thinking that if they could discover Job's sin, and get him to admit to some dreadful sin, then he would be released from God's chastisement.
 At the same time the friends were defending God's goodness and sense of justice, just as many in the churches do today.

 23Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.
 (Mat 1:)